torguardvpn/luci-theme-privaterouter/README.md

 /etc/init.d/uhttpd restart
 ```

 Then open your router's web interface.
-The OAT theme will be active and you will see the new simplified dashboard.
+The LuCi theme will be active and you will see the new simplified dashboard.

 ### Optional VPN and Mesh Packages